cajty/10days_challenge_AIC/participants/BitWarlock/Day_04/README.md

 ## Making The Outfit

 I wanted to create some fun and unique outfits, so I used Gemini to generate them.
-The prompt I gave was simple:
+The prompt I gave was very simple:

 > A single unique outfit on a white background, with this style: Harry Potter

-This is the outfit Gemini gave me:
+This is one of the outfits Gemini gave me:

 ![Outfit](magic_outfit.png)